-Organizational learning.
+Knowledge management and organizational learning.
 One of the many issues facing organizations today is how to manage, use, evaluate, and share their ever‐increasing organizational knowledge.
-Leading organizations benefit from the knowledge assets of their workforce, customers, suppliers, collaborators, and partners, who together drive organizational learning and innovation.
+Leading organizations benefit from the knowledge assets of their workforce, patients, other customers, suppliers, collaborators, and partners, who together drive organizational learning and innovation.

 This category addresses key workforce practices—those directed toward creating and maintaining a high‐performance environment and toward engaging your workforce to enable it and your organization to adapt to change and succeed.

-To reinforce the basic alignment of workforce management with overall strategy, the Health Care Criteria also cover workforce planning as part of overall strategic planning in category 2.
+To reinforce the basic alignment of workforce management with overall strategy, the Criteria also cover workforce planning as part of overall strategic planning in category 2.

 This item asks about your workforce capability and capacity needs, how you meet those needs to accomplish your organization’s work, and how you ensure a supportive work climate.
 The aim is to build an effective environment for accomplishing your work and supporting your workforce.

-Change management.
-Change management is a process that involves transformational organizational change controlled and sustained by leaders.
+Workforce change.
+Managing change for your workforce involves organizational change controlled and sustained by leaders.
 It requires dedication, involvement of staff at all levels, and constant communication.
-Transformational change is strategy-driven and stems from the top of the organization.
+Change is strategy-driven and stems from the top of the organization.
 Its origin may be needs identified within the organization, and it requires the active engagement of the whole organization.

 Workforce support.
 Most organizations, regardless of size, have many opportunities to support their workforce.
-Some examples of services, facilities, activities, and other opportunities are personal and career counseling; career development and employability services; recreational or cultural activities; formal and informal recognition; non‐work‐related education; child and elder care; special leave for family responsibilities and community service; flexible work hours and benefits packages; outplacement services; and retiree benefits, including ongoing access to services.
+Some examples of services, facilities, activities, and other opportunities are flexible work hours, workplaces, and benefits packages; child and elder care; special leave for family responsibilities and community service; personal and career counseling; career development and employability services; recreational or cultural activities; on‐site health care and other assistance; formal and informal recognition; non‐work‐related education; outplacement services; and retiree benefits, including ongoing access to services.

 Workforce groups.
 In some health care organizations, the variety of workforce groups—such as paid staff, independent practitioners, volunteers, and students—contributing to delivering the organization’s services is a challenge.
 You should consider each of these groups in responding to this category.